Ask Michelle - The Psychic Development Corner

 Intuition in Relationships: Listening Beyond Words

-A phone buzzes on the living room floor.
-On paper, the sender of the text message is an amazing friend.
-They remember birthdays, they send funny messages, and they always offer to help out.
-But every single time that little message bubble pops up, a tiny, uncomfortable knot forms in the recipient’s stomach.
+Your phone buzzes on the living room floor.
+You glance at the screen and see a text from a friend who, on paper, is absolutely wonderful.
+They remember your birthday, send you funny messages, and always step up to offer a helping hand.
+Yet, every single time that little message bubble pops up, a tiny, uncomfortable knot pulls tight in your stomach.

-For months, people ignore that knot.
-They try to logic their way out of it, telling themselves they are just tired, grumpy, or oversensitive.
-People wonder who gets a pit in their stomach from a simple invitation to grab coffee.
+For months, you ignore that knot.
+You try to logic your way out of it, telling yourself you are just tired, grumpy, or being overly sensitive.
+You wonder who gets a pit in their stomach from a simple invitation to grab coffee.

-Eventually, these forced friendships often implode in a messy, exhausting way that leaves both parties depleted.
-Looking back, the signs are usually there from day one.
-The mind reads the words, but the soul picks up on the energy.
-The individual ignores the most powerful tool available: their intuition.
+Eventually, these forced friendships often implode in an exhausting way that leaves you feeling completely depleted.
+When you look back, the signs are usually there from day one.
+Your mind reads the words, but your beautiful soul picks up on the energy.
+By pushing down that discomfort, you ignore the most powerful tool you possess: your intuition.

-People spend so much time analyzing text messages, decoding body language, and overthinking conversations.
+You spend so much time analyzing text messages, decoding body language, and overthinking conversations.
 Beneath all that surface chatter lies a deep, quiet current of truth.
-Human intuition constantly acts as a compass, whispering softly about who aligns with the spirit and who drains it.
-You can tune into that beautiful inner guide to build connections that genuinely nourish your soul.
+Your intuition constantly acts as a compass, whispering softly about who aligns with your spirit and who drains it.
+You can learn to tune into that gentle inner guide to build connections that genuinely nourish your soul.

 The Invisible Vibe Check

-Many people recognize the magic of meeting someone and just clicking.
-They do not have to explain themselves.
-Jokes land perfectly, silences feel cozy instead of awkward, and individuals walk away from the interaction feeling like they just drank a giant glass of sunshine.
+You know the magic of meeting someone and just clicking.
+You do not have to explain yourself.
+Your jokes land perfectly, silences feel cozy instead of awkward, and you walk away from the interaction feeling like you just drank a giant glass of sunshine.

 That is energetic alignment.
 Your intuition is giving you a massive, neon-flashing green light.

 Then there is the flip side.
 Misalignment rarely shows up as obvious right away.
 It usually manifests as a low-level hum of discomfort.
 You might find yourself carefully filtering your words around a specific person.
-Maybe you notice your shoulders migrating up toward your ears when that individual walks into the room.
+Maybe you notice your shoulders migrating up toward your ears when they walk into the room.
 Or perhaps you feel completely drained after spending an hour with them, even if the conversation was completely pleasant.

-For the longest time, many individuals think something is wrong with them when they feel this way.
-People spend embarrassing amounts of time trying to force connections because they make sense logically.
-They meet fellow creators or spiritual seekers and think they should be best friends based on shared interests alone.
+For the longest time, you might think something is wrong with you when you feel this way.
+You spend embarrassing amounts of time trying to force connections because they make sense logically.
+You meet fellow spiritual seekers and think you should be best friends based on shared interests alone.

 But the universe does not care about logical checklists.
 Energy speaks a completely different language.